hadiayoub7/TelegramBot-EgyBest/README.md

-# TelegramBot-EgyBest
+# TelegramBot-EgyBest V.1.0

-A telegram bot for EgyBest website
+A telegram bot for EgyBest website.

+The bot is not completed yet.